Lnola/TravelPal/README.md

 To run the project you first need to install all the dependencies : ```npm install```

 The TravelPal/config/config.json file contains info about my device which you should configure to correspond to your device.
-Than run: ```npm sequelize-cli db:create``` which will create the database.
-Once the database is created you can run the migrations with: ```npm sequelize-cli db:migrate``` and after that you can run the seed with: ```npm sequelize-cli db:seed:all```
+Than run: ```npx sequelize-cli db:create``` which will create the database.
+Once the database is created you can run the migrations with: ```npx sequelize-cli db:migrate``` and after that you can run the seed with: ```npx sequelize-cli db:seed:all```

 After that the database is set up and you can do: ```npm run dev``` to run the project